 I’m always looking for new therapy ideas.
 I want to keep my patients interested and engaged in therapy.
 I also want to keep things functional and task oriented.
 So much of what we do with our hands is about fine motor coordination and dexterity, and that is so hard to duplicate in a clinic setting.
 Using translation gives me a task to work on fine motor skills and dexterity that is gradable and functional.

 So, How does it work?!
+What fine motor exercises for hands are there?

-The Basics – I lay a pile of small objects on the table and an open container for the client to put them into.
+The Basics of fine motor skills therapy – I lay a pile of small objects on the table and an open container for the client to put them into.
 What object I use depends on the client’s level.
 We’ll get to that later.
 Then, they use a 2-point pincer grasp to pick up one and shift it finger-to-palm.
 They do this a 3-4 more times.
 Each time shifting it fully to the palm.
 Then the objects are taken, one at a time, from palm to pincer grasp and dropped into the container.

 “Using translation gives me a task to work on fine motor skills and dexterity that is gradable and functional.”